SnyprDragun/STL_STT_examples/README.md

 ## Quadcopter
 ### Python
 * Run `roslaunch px4 mavros_posix_sitl.launch` and then initialize takeoff using `>px4 commander takeoff`.
 You can also use the `cpp` files for purely takeoff purposes.
 * Once takeoff is complete, you can directly run `STT_Controller.py`.
+This initializes the controller for uav motion.
+* After the tube ends, the uav land automatically.
+* Wait for a few minutes for the plots to be generated of the motion.
+You can retune the parameters based on the results obtained.